tektronix/tm_devices/docs/advanced/signal_generators.md

 [AFGs](default:AFG) handle [function generation](#tekscope-internal-arbitrary-function-generators) identically to [IAFGs](default:IAFG)
 except for the order in which the parameters are set.

-All functions which are shared by each [AFG](default:AFG) exist within the [`AFG`][tm_devices.drivers.pi.signal_generators.afgs.afg.AFG] class.
+All functions that are shared by each [AFG](default:AFG) exist within the [`AFG`][tm_devices.drivers.pi.signal_generators.afgs.afg.AFG] class.

 Setting up bursts of the [AFG](default:AFG) involves setting the trigger on the device to external, so the burst does not activate